-(Whenever we have visitors in town, we take them to Georges Ocean Terrace for a casual lunch with panoramic ocean view–a quintessential La Jolla experience.
+Whenever we have visitors in town, we take them to Georges Ocean Terrace for a casual lunch with a panoramic ocean view–a quintessential La Jolla experience.
 Downstairs, California Modern elevates locally-driven cuisine to another level.
 The presentation is stunning–don’t go without ordering a fish taco.
-Trey was kind enough to quickly chime in from a holiday in Napa with input from Nolan Cooper, Georges at the Cove wine director.)
+Trey was kind enough to quickly chime in from a holiday in Napa with input from Nolan Cooper, Georges at the Cove wine director.

 Rice crispy treats, caramel apples or any other almost natural type item.

 Riesling or ice wine because they are easy-to-drink options while multitasking on Halloween between walking around the neighborhood and passing out candy at home.

 I’ll be in the restaurant most of the day and hopefully out early.
 No costume planned yet.

 Brian Malarkey (literally) wears a lot of hats.
 His Fabric of Social Dining restaurants include Searsucker (San Diego, Del Mar, Austin), Herringbone (La Jolla and Los Angeles) and Green Acre (two San Diego locations).
 This week, he’s featuring a pretty sweet “Take a Walk on the Wild Side” offal set menu with optional wine pairing at Searsucker Del Mar and downtown through October 31.
 But, one of my favorite dishes in all of La Jolla is the whole fish ceviche at Herringbone.

 I love gummies: sharks, worms, bears, cherries, sour, sweet, bottle caps, whales–all of them.
 My sweet tooth knows no Chocolate.